mojtabaOstovari/BasicProgramming-fall2020/README.md

 # TA Classes
 Classes will help you to answer weekly homeworks that have no grades.
-You can access the classes according to the following time scheduling:
+You can access the classes according to the following time schedule:
 * A
 * B
 * C